 Providing a reliable and sustainable digital and utility infrastructure is essential to our economic potential, as well as being critical to the growth of sustainable communities.

 Businesses told us that a key barrier to growth is access to consistent, high speed, digital technology.
-Greater Lincolnshire is on target to deliver the broadband coverage levels through the successful OnLincolnshire project, and with the infrastructure now almost complete, many have already benefitted.
+Greater Lincolnshire has delivered the broadband coverage levels through the successful OnLincolnshire project.

 Working with the various energy industries to ensure investment is made for the necessary infrastructure to unlock development in the right places, is also of critical importance.